 Cotton is the most important agricultural export crop in Mozambique, and one of the major sources of income for rural households in central and northern Mozambique.
 Most farmers cultivate less than one hectare of cotton.

-In Mozambique, smallholder farmers participating in the BCI programme manage 90% of the land under cotton cultivation, with 86% of the country’s cotton farmers producing Better Cotton.
-BCI Farmers grow rain-fed cotton, largely by hand, with many growing their crops on plots inherited from their families.
-As the climate changes, irregular rainfall patterns are bringing significant challenges to farmers, with droughts leading in some cases to the complete loss of farmers’ crops.
+In Mozambique, 86% of the country’s cotton farmers produce Better Cotton.
+From this, smallholder BCI farmers manage 90% of the land under cotton cultivation.
+BCI Farmers grow rain-fed cotton, largely by hand.
+As the climate changes, irregular rainfall patterns are bringing significant challenges to farmers, with droughts leading to the complete loss of farmers’ crops, in some extreme cases.

-BCI has worked closely with the governments Cotton Institute of Mozambique (IAM) to share learning and establish a strategic partnership.
+BCI has worked closely with the government’s Cotton Institute of Mozambique (IAM) to share learning opportunities and establish a strategic partnership.
 We continue to work together to address sustainability challenges in the country such as pest management, preventing soil erosion, and protecting water sources.

 Who grows Better Cotton?